 It feels like they just wanted to make a shoe that you will love to wear.
 A padded heal with extra height to hug your ankle, a tongue as soft as a lamb, and a sole worthy of the term marshmallow, the Cloudfoam aptly lives up to its name.

-The Adidas Cloudfoam Racer TR is available in men's sizes from 7 to 14 and women's sizes from 5 to 11 US both in medium width.
-It has a lace-up fastening system for a secure and personalized fit.
-The padded collar and tongue boost the comfort in every stride.
+The Adidas Cloudfoam Racer TR is available in men's and women’s sizing.
+This model has a lace-up fastening system for a secure and personalized fit.
+Meanwhile, the padded collar and tongue boost comfort in every stride.

 The low-top Adidas Cloudfoam Racer TR profile was inspired by the trail-runner kicks but designed for the city pavements.
 It is made with a single breathable mesh upper with welded three stripes for a sleek and clean look.
 The brand added some stitching details on the heel counter for the added style.
 Most users prefer styling their Cloudfoam racer TR with joggers, skinnies, shorts, or any sportswear.